ke-kjaergaard/ke-kjaergaard/Write-ups/Natas7.md

 To get the answer, you should look closer at the url on the home or about page.
 It says index.php?page=about (or home).

-We want to go to a different page, though.
+We want to go to a page different from about, though.
 How might we get there?

 And that's the last hint you're getting ;)